 Fig. 1 - Idealized co-production processes (left) and actual processes where power imbalances and inequalities in participation shape the deliberation process to produce inequitable outcomes (right).

 Outside these well-recognized considerations around participatory processes, we as water resources decision-support modelers face unique challenges that we see as potential reasons limiting the uptake of equity principles in our work.
-First, the primary users of our models are often public utilities and local agencies that do not have a mandate nor the capacity to address the fundamental causes of equity in their communities.
+First, the primary users of our models are often public utilities and local agencies that do not have a mandate nor the capacity to address the fundamental causes of inequity in their communities.
 This is also exacerbated by the fact that marginalized communities often lack sufficient funds, resources or the data to develop model-based analytical capabilities themselves.
-Second, the lack of formal training and experience in issues of social equity and justice among many in the civil engineering community might cause hesitance to include equity and justice considerations in our work.
+Second, a lack of formal training and experience in issues of social equity and justice in the civil engineering community might make us hesitant to include equity and justice considerations in our work.
 This is arguably also because, even without formal training, most modelers and engineers recognize that a shallow treatment of such complex issues is neither productive nor helpful in actually addressing them.
 Nevertheless, we should not use this as an excuse to ignore equity entirely.
 Learning from and collaborating with social scientists using developed theories and indicators for social equity can ensure both that the approach is grounded in a sound theoretical conceptualization of equity and that insights from these communities are directly utilized without “reinventing the wheel” of quantifying equity.

 Representing Equity in Models